Diljeet17/picnic-qa-Diljeet17/README.md

       d.
 For Reporting -> com.aventstack
       e.
 Plugins for command line execution -> maven-compiler-plugin & maven-surefire-plugin

--Command Line Tests Execution: To execute tests from command line, navigate to the project path in ‘Command Prompt’ & run command
- ‘mvn clean test - DsuiteXmlFile=testng.xml’.
-This will all the test cases mentioned in ‘testing.xml’ file (ignore initial  warnings, sometimes it takes longer time in initial setup, have patience, it will execute successfully).
+-Command Line Tests Execution: To execute tests from command line, navigate to the project path in â€˜Command Promptâ€™ & run command â€˜mvn clean test - DsuiteXmlFile=testng.xmlâ€™.
+This will all the test cases mentioned in â€˜testing.xmlâ€™ file (ignore initial  warnings, sometimes it takes longer time in initial setup, have patience, it will execute successfully).

 -Test Execution: